Third Thought aspires to:

 In partnership with Seeds of Peace, The New England Youth Identity Summit brings together students and educators from across New England to connect and learn from each other, to challenge their own ideas and perspectives, and to collectively find ways to create meaningful change in their communities.

-- Visit the 2021 NEYIS website for a glimpse of the summit experience
+- Visit the 2022 website for an inside look at the Summit experience

-- Read a student reflection about the Summit
+- Read attendee reflections and a blog post from the 2022 Summit

 - Join the Summit email list